JMReyes1014/FinalsProject_crud/README.md

 If you want to test out my project then you can download and import a copy of my database named 'portfolio_crud.sql' from the MySQL folder.

+Use these credentials to access settings dashboard
+username: JM
+password: password

 Here is the Entity Relation Diagram of my MySQL Database:
 ![Portfolio drawio](https://github.com/JMReyes1014/FinalsProject_crud/assets/147701292/51aef696-fb68-42b7-9a38-aa30209e0821)